 Overview

-There are two primary agents the standard microeconomics: the consumer and the firm.
+There are two primary agents in standard microeconomics: the consumer and the firm.
 The primary thing that a firm does, is to produce goods and services, which it then sells to consumers.
 Modeling the firm can be broken down into the following.

 Markets